alluding/hanime/README.md

 - [ ] Add more `user` related features.
 - [ ] Improve documentation (provide more in-depth information with better examples).
 - [ ] Implement video downloading/scraping (requires solving captcha; refer to the documentation (`notes`) for more information on the captcha used and how to bypass it).
+- [ ] Reverse `x-signature` so the more serious, and noteworthy endpoints can be used.

 ## Credits